How Can We Help?

 For approval, all travelers must complete and submit the “UF Travel to Cuba: Acknowledgement of Compliance with Regulations” form before traveling.
 Key provisions in those regulations include the requirement to avoid engaging in transactions with a number of denied entities in Cuba, including many hotels.
 You are also responsible for maintaining records of your trip for five years.
 Once approved, you will receive the required Cuba travel letter from the UFIC dean.

-Any UF traveler planning to take items beyond those normally allowed as enumerated above or if permanently exporting ANY ITEM must consult and receive approval from the Division of Research Compliance before traveling.
+Any UF traveler planning to take items beyond those normally allowed personal effects for your use (including clothes, toiletries, medical supplies, food) or if permanently exporting ANY ITEM must consult and receive approval from the Division of Research Compliance before traveling.

 In no circumstance may you bring items to Cuba that qualify as defense articles controlled under the International Traffic in Arms Regulations (ITAR).